How to Get Started on Your Content Gap Analysis

 With a content gap analysis of your entire website, you’re taking your content audit to the next level.
 With a content audit, you’ve gotten a clear picture of what you do have, in terms of your content inventory.
 With a gap analysis, you’re taking a hard look at your content to understand what you don’t have.

-A content gap analysis across your website is not something you do every week, or even every quarter.
+A content gap analysis across your website is not something you need to do every week, or even every quarter.
 This may be something you do as part of a yearly or semi-yearly content audit.

 You may take a look at your high-performers, for instance, to see if you can optimize them further.
 Or you may look at pieces that aren’t performing as well to see if you can improve their performance with your audience, and in turn their SERP ranking, by plugging gaps.